 - The Lord of the Rings: Gollum/Smeagol's argument with his reflection in the water before he and the Hobbits get to Cirith Ungol.

-- Possibly one of the first uses of this trope: the Laurel and Hardy short Helpmates combines this with Fourth Wall Psych: The film opens with Ollie seemingly addressing the audience and scolding them for throwing a wild party the night before.
-Camera pulls back and we see that he's actually talking to himself in the mirror - but back then it wasn't a cliche.
+- The Laurel and Hardy short Helpmates combines this with Fourth Wall Psych: The film opens with Ollie seemingly addressing the audience and scolding them for throwing a wild party the night before.
+Camera pulls back and we see that he's actually talking to himself in the mirror.

 - Done straight in Joe Dirt to show how naive the title character is.